 All these changes are located on the Goals Creation panel when you’re setting up a new test.
 Here’s a summary of all the information that you need to enter, to use our new SmartStats engine.

 - Current revenue per user (in USD): This field is required only for the Revenue Tracking goal.
 Enter the current revenue per user for the pages that are part of this test.
 You can analyze the revenue data collected from other VWO tests, Google Analytics (GA), or other analytics tool to get an estimate of the revenue per user.

-- Minimum lift in conversion rate you care about: Enter the new conversion rate that you want to achieve through this test.
+- Minimum lift in conversion rate you care about: Enter the desired minimum lift in conversion you want to achieve during the test.
 PRO-TIP You need to choose this number wisely.
 The smaller the gains you are looking for, the more users you’ll need to figure out to achieve your desired result is 2% improvement.

 - Certainty vs. Speed: You have three modes which let you decide the accuracy you want to achieve.
 Accordingly, we’ll tell you how long you need to run the test to achieve the accuracy you are aiming for.

 - Maximum Certainty: You want to be certain about your results.
 Accuracy is important to you, without worrying too much about how long it’ll take to achieve it.

 - Balanced Mode: You want fairly accurate results, but time is also important to you.
 You’ll get fairly accurate results within a reasonable amount of time.
 Recommended.

 - Quick Learning: You are short on time and want quick results.
 You want to see early trends, without worrying too much about how accurate the trend is.
 Not recommended.